 What’s the Difference Between Pork Loin and Pork Tenderloin

 Pork tenderloin (what we are making here) is the long thin cut of meat that is along the spine.
 It is often called pork filet or pork tender and considered the best cuts of pork.

 Pork loin (either bone-in or boneless) is often called pork loin roast, pork loin half, pork loin rib roast, center cut loin roast.
 This large cut of pork with a big ol’ fat cap at the top comes from the same area of the backbone and is best cooked low and slow.

 Given the differences between the two, don’t try to substitute or swap out the two for recipes.

 Air Fryer | For this pork roast, I used my Instant Vortex Plus as the tray capacity was large enough to hold the roast.
 If you plan to use the air fryer basket versions of Ninja, Cosori, Phillips, you may need to cut the roast in half as the baskets aren’t as large to hold the long piece of meat.

 Parchment Paper | This makes it a piece of cake to wrap the bacon weave.
 If you don’t plan to use the bacon, you do not need the parchment paper.

 Trim the Tenderloin

-Take a few minutes and remove any excess fat and silver skin (the little bit of connective tissue that is affixed to the meat).
+Take a few minutes, pat dry the exterior with paper towels and remove any excess fat and silver skin (the little bit of thin membrane connective tissue that is affixed to the meat) with a sharp knife.
 The fat comes off pretty easy using your fingers and the silver skin may just need a little help from the kitchen shears.
 This whole process takes 1-2 minutes.
 If you don’t remove the silver skin, it can be hard to cut through once the meat is cooked.